prasen832/Awishcar/README.md

 ### 3. Location

-The Location has to be created using 4 columns Street1, Street2, City and St.
+The Location column has to be created using 4 columns Street1, Street2, City and St.

 1. Replace NAN values with a blank in all 4 columns.
 2. Use title() function to make 1st letter of the word as CAPITAL.